Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability

-As with the hMOF dataset, we see that the model combining the three features performs best across all targets.
-The T + S model typically performs only slightly better than the topological features, and usually much better than the structural features.
-This corroborates that the topological features capture almost all the information in the structural features, and much more.
+Notably, across all the datasets, the model combining topological and structural features only performs marginally better than the topological features alone.
+This indicates that the topological features are capturing almost everything the structural features capture, as well as much more.

-\cref{fig:core2019_metrics} shows the results of the machine learning predictions for the CoREMOF dataset.
-For predictions of the Henry's coefficient for both CO$_2$ and CH$_4$, as well as the CO$_2$ adsorption capacity at low pressure, the structural features perform especially poorly in comparison to the other models.
-For these three targets, unlike in the BW dataset, the word embeddings outperform the topological features.
-This confirms that these properties depend more on chemical information.
-The reason why this is especially noticeable in the CoREMOF dataset is its higher composition diversity.
-The CoREMOF dataset has 72 unique elements, while our subset of the BW dataset has only 16.
-The one target where structural descriptors outperform the topological descriptors is the CO$_2$ gas uptake at 16 bar.
-In general, structural (geometric) information is more important at higher pressures.

-For low pressure adsorption targets like 0.15 bar CO$_2$, the T + S model performs about the same as the topological features, but considerably better than the structural features.
-This suggests that there is a lot of relevant geometric information that the conventional structural descriptors don't capture.
-For low pressure and infinite dilution gas adsorption predictions, to our knowledge, these topological descriptors are currently the best-performing descriptors that only take into account geometric information about the MOF.

-Overall, across all three datasets, the model combining all three feature types (T + S + WE) has the highest predictive capability.